sungtaek/node-stack-cls/README.md

 > The context storage is allocated at the time the wrapper is created (not invoke time)
 > and released at the time the wrapper is completed.
 > If the wrapper is not invoked within a certain time, release the context storage.
-> This is to prevent memory leaks, you can change this value from config. (defualt: 60sec)
+> This is to prevent memory leaks, you can change this timer with config api. (default: 60sec)

 ## Apply to middleware
 If use [Koa](https://koajs.com/), you can apply wrapper to middleware.